Thinking of visiting Kyushu? Good idea!

-I hope you got some insights, motivation and, if you’re thinking of spending a few days in Kyushu, some ideas from this quick snapshot of just a small sampling of what Kyushu offers.
+I hope this article gave you some inspiration if you're thinking of spending 5 days in Kyushu.
+Of course, this quick snapshot is just a small sampling of what Kyushu offers.

 I have a real fondness for the island.
-I’ll be back for sure.
+I'll keep going back for sure.